%201.png)

 My Approach

 I believe in being authentic and realistic when supporting clients through the challenges they face.
 I take the time to listen carefully, identify barriers, and provide practical, effective solutions to the frustrations you may be experiencing.
-This can range from exploring sensory preferences to create a calmer, more peaceful environment, recommending appropriate equipment to support independence in daily living, or implementing simple strategies that help a child perform at their best in tasks they find challenging.
+This can range from exploring sensory preferences to create a calmer, more peaceful environment, recommending appropriate equipment to support independence in daily living, or implementing simple strategies that help a person perform at their best in tasks they find challenging.
 My approach is grounded in understanding your unique needs and empowering you with tools and strategies that make a meaningful difference in your everyday life.

 Why I Do This Work